 The PDU Linking feature allows the linking configuration of a single master PDU unit to multiple link units for faster and more efficient power management.
-Only one master unit is connected to the network in PDU Linking, which allows a cost-efficient PDU operation and networking infrastructure.

 The master PDU is the first PDU in the chain with up to seven link units connected in sequence in the chain.
 The master PDU has full knowledge of the location of the connected link units in the chain, as well as the power and environmental information of all link units.
+Communication between master and link units is via HTTPS.
+When establishing the connection the link unit to be added must have HTTPS enabled at the default port 443.